fitsnipsteam/web-rabbithole223.com/content/post/magic-quadrant/2024/amature-colorado-grow.md

 ## Misting: The Bag, Not the Fruit

 Humidity is crucial for mushroom development.
-Every few days, or when it looks dry, mist the inside of the bag to maintain high humidity, but avoid directly spraying the developing mushrooms to prevent damage.
+Every day, or when it looks dry, mist the inside of the bag to maintain high humidity, but avoid directly spraying the developing mushrooms to prevent damage.
+You also will need fan the sides to get fresh air in the bag, try for twice a day but once will work.
+If you notice its trying out to fast try folding over part of the open top and using a paper clip to hold part of it closes.

 ## Veil Breaking and Harvest Time: Be Gentle, Pull from Block